azawawi/perl6-memoize/README.md

 # Memoize
 This make a Perl 6 routine faster by caching its results.
 This means it trades more memory space used to get less execution time on cache hits.
+This means it is faster on routines that return a result such the following:
+- An expensive calculation (CPU)
+- A slow database query (I/O)

 This is a totally-experimental-at-the-moment module to create a subroutine trait similar to the currently experimental `is cached`.